Aider-AI/aider/README.md

 Replace `<file1>`, `<file2>`, etc., with the paths to the source code files you want to work on.

 You can also use additional command-line options to customize the behavior of the tool.
 For more information, run `aider --help`.
 Many defaults can be set with `.env` or environment variables, see the help output.

+## Commands

+Aider supports the following commands from within the chat:

+* `/add <file>`: Add matching files to the chat.
+* `/drop <file>`: Remove matching files from the chat.
+* `/ls`: List files and show their chat status.

+To use a command, simply type it in the chat input followed by any required arguments.

 ## Tips